PSLmodels/ParamTools/docs/docs/parameters.md

 - `type`: Data type of the parameter.
 Allowed types are `int`, `float`, `bool`, `str` and `date` (YYYY-MM-DD).
 - `number_dims`: (*optional, default is 0*) Number of dimensions for the value, as defined by [`np.ndim`][1]

-- `value`: Value of the parameter and optionally, the corresponding selectors.
+- `value`: Value of the parameter and optionally, the corresponding labels.
 It can be written in two ways:

-  - if selectors are used:
+  - if labels are used:

         ```json
         {
-            "value": [{"value": "my value", **selectors}]
+            "value": [{"value": "my value", **labels}]
         }
         ```

-  - if selectors are not used:
+  - if labels are not used:

         ```json
         {